samhiatt/mlnd_capstone_project/capstone_report.md

 * Leave room for reducing the problem space by reducing the number of classes.
 ....

-Using audio data from the [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa) dataset, this project creates a classifier to predict the most prevalent bird species in a given audio sample of vocalizations.
+Using audio data from the [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa) dataset, this project trains a classifier to predict the most prevalent bird species in a given audio sample of avian vocalizations.
+During preprocessing,[Mel-spectrograms](https://librosa.github.io/librosa/generated/librosa.feature.melspectrogram.html) and [Mel-frequency Cepstral Coefficients (MFCCs)](https://librosa.github.io/librosa/generated/librosa.feature.mfcc.html) are generated and used as input features for classification.
+Several different classification models are implemented, tuned, and evaluated.
+It is expected that a CNN will be able to achieve improved performance by introducing some temporal invariance to the input data.

-This effort focuses on training a classifier on just a small subset of the available data.
-Many additional samples of each species are available online and could be used to improve the accuracy for any particular species of interest.
-However, such refinement will be left for future work.
+This effort focuses on just a small subset of the available data.
+While many additional samples of each species are available online and could be used to improve the accuracy for any particular species of interest, such refinement is left for future work.

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

-Model performance will be evaluated by calculating the [accuracy score] (), defined as the number of samples correctly labeled divided by the total number of samples evaluated.
-Both training and evaluation accuracy will be monitored throughout the model selection and training process, and the final test performance performance will be evaluated on a separate test dataset, previously unseen by the model.
+Model performance is evaluated by calculating the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html), defined as the number of samples correctly labeled divided by the total number of samples evaluated.
+Both training and evaluation accuracy are monitored during the model selection and training process, and the resulting model performance is evaluated on a designated test dataset, previously unseen by the model.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
 In this section, you will be expected to analyze the data you are using for the problem.
 This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section: